pahen/madge/README.md

 **Madge** is a developer tool for generating a visual graph of your module dependencies, finding circular dependencies, and give you other useful info.
 Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree) is used for extracting the dependency tree.

 * Works for JavaScript (AMD, CommonJS, ES6 modules) and CSS preprocessors (Sass, Stylus)
-* NPM installed dependencies are excluded by default (can be enabled in config)
+* NPM installed dependencies are excluded by default (can be enabled)
 * All core Node.js modules (assert, path, fs, etc) are excluded
-* Recurse into child dependencies to get a complete dependency tree of a file
+* Will traverse child dependencies automatically

 Read the [changelog](CHANGELOG.md) for latest changes.